 Dr. Brantley is committed to continually improving and reassessing pedagogies and approaches to the classroom (whether in person or online).
-She is currently completing a certificate in online teaching (summer 2020) and received a certification in Effective Teaching Practices from the American Council of University Educators (ACUE) and the Council for Independent Colleges (CIC) in 2019.
+She has earned a certificate in online teaching (summer 2020) and received a certification in Effective Teaching Practices from the American Council of University Educators (ACUE) and the Council for Independent Colleges (CIC) in 2019.
 Prior to that, she served as a lead instructor for the Yale Young Global Scholars Program and was a McDougal Teaching Fellow at Yale’s Center for Teaching & Learning, for which she wrote about Service-Learning & Graduate Students.

 Courses Currently Offered at the University of La Verne:

 -HSTY 111: United States History after 1877 (FLEX course for incoming first-year students)

 -HSTY 200: Issues in History

 -HSTY 311: The American Experience II

 -HSTY 415: Migration & Borderlands in North America

 -HSTY 420: The United States After World War II

 -HSTY 460: Special Topics in History: Race & Resistance in the 20th Century